microsoftgraph/microsoft-graph-docs/get-started/ios.md

 		// You will set your application's clientId
 		NSString * const kClientId    = @"ENTER_CLIENT_ID_HERE";
 		NSString * const kScopes = @"https://graph.microsoft.com/Mail.Send, https://graph.microsoft.com/User.Read, offline_access";
-Note: You'll notice that the following permission scopes have been configured for this project: **"https://graph.microsoft.com/Mail.Send", "https://graph.microsoft.com/User.Read", "offline_access"**.
+Note: You'll notice that the following permissions have been configured for this project: **"https://graph.microsoft.com/Mail.Send", "https://graph.microsoft.com/User.Read", "offline_access"**.
 The service calls used in this project, sending a mail to your mail account and retrieving some profile information (Display Name, Email Address) require these permissions for the app to run properly.

 2. Run the sample, tap **Connect,** sign in with your personal or work or school account, and grant the requested permissions.